 What skills, experiences or abilities do you have that will make the greatest impact on your service to the UCMAA Board as it reaches out across the community and world to better engage UC Merced alumni?

-Which Alumni Relations & UCMAA Pillar(s) would you work on as a board member – Advocacy, Community Impact, Lifelong Learning, Philanthropy and Student Support?
+Which Alumni Relations & UCMAA pillars would you work on as a board member – Connections & Mentorship, Philanthropy, and Community Mobilization?

 Overall involvement and engagement as an alumnus is a key factor in the application evaluation process.